 In the Chinese inner court of women, each has her personal name which is usually not used in the palace.
 Instead, the Emperor appoints each wife with a unique title followed by rank.
 The higher the rank, the more well-off and/or favored by the Emperor you were.
 If you noticed, the personal names listed above are different between drama series.
 This is due to their personal names not being written down in history, therefore the authors took creative liberty.
 If that’s the case, why are some of the titles different, too?
-This is probably due to China’s censorship bureau requiring it be changed — they didn’t want the actual historical figure being affected negatively by the story’s inaccurate portrayal.
+This is probably due to China’s censorship bureau requiring it be changed — they probably didn’t want the actual historical figures being affected negatively by the story’s inaccurate portrayal.

 English subs available

 Did I pique your interest yet?
 While it’s no action drama, the relationships, tactics as well as history is rich in these dramas.
 Who knows, you might like it?
 Unlike Yanxi, Ruyi has been licensed by Viki so English subtitles are available!